-Shady companies will tell you can get paid for having an advertisement on your car only if you pay a fee first.
+Although you can get paid to advertise on your car, there are many scams out there.
+In fact, the Federal Trade Commission issued a warning in 2019 about car wrap companies scamming college students.
+Shady companies will say that you can get paid for having an advertisement on your car only if you pay a fee first.
 Or, they might send you a check for more than they owe you and ask you to wire them the difference.
 After you’ve wired the money, you’ll find that the check was a fake and you’re out the cash you sent.

 It is important to research the companies before applying or giving away any of your personal information.

 - They don’t charge a fee: Real car wrap companies don’t charge drivers an application fee.
 You should be earning money, not paying for the service.

 - They cover the wrapping cost: Car wrap businesses cover the cost of applying and removing the car wraps.
 If they ask you to pay or say they’ll reimburse you, look for another company.

 - They have minimum requirements: Shady companies don’t care what model your car is or if you have a bad driving record.
 They just want your money.
 Legit car wrap advertising jobs mean that the company will ask about your car’s make, model, year and your driving history before accepting you.

 - You must have car insurance: To drive with the reputable companies, you’ll need to show proof of car insurance coverage.

 - They have a customer service line: If you have questions or run into problems during a campaign, you should be able to contact the company and talk to a real person.